 Depending on your drive and commitment, and the size and makeup of your city or region, running two to 10 or more groups is very attainable.
 Running six groups requires just six hours of teaching per week, as the groups meet every other week.
 If making an additional $60,000 a year for six hours a week of work sounds good to you, we are here to help.

-Level One JBM Teacher Training requires four months to complete from beginning to end.
+Jazz Teacher Training requires four months to complete from beginning to end.
 By the end of Teacher Training, you should have +/-80% of your business formed and fully in place.
-Some of your peers in Teacher Training will already be up and running and earning money by the time Teacher Training is over.
+Some of your peers in Jazz Teacher Training will already be up and running and earning money by the time Teacher Training is over.

-6) What is the cost of JBM Teacher Training?
+6) What is the cost of Jazz Teacher Training?

-The tuition for Level One JBM Teacher Training is $6,500.
+The tuition for Jazz Teacher Training is $6,500.

-Teacher Training is essentially a four month semester of education, inspiration and group networking where, at it’s end, you will have created and established a new, real business.
-To be clear, we are not just handing out information with JBM Teacher Training.
+Jazz Teacher Training is essentially a four month semester of education, inspiration and group networking where, at it’s end, you will have created and established a new, real business.
+To be clear, we are not just doling out information with Jazz Teacher Training.
 During the four Modules, week in and week out, you are setting up your actual business.
+The business that YOU own.
 At the end of four months, your business is up and running.
 This is not just “theoretical” information.
 Not just a pep talk.
 We are building your business.